-94. The Director may decline to permit any goods to be landed in packages of a defective or leaky nature, until they have been repaired or the goods rebagged or repacked on board the carrying vessel to his satisfaction.
+94. The Director may decline to permit any goods to be landed in packages of a defective or leaky nature, until they have been repaired or the goods rebagged or repacked on board the carrying vessel to that person's satisfaction.

-Acids, etc., landed in leaky condition 95.
-(1) When acid, grease, oil, tar, pitch, paint or other similar substances are landed in a leaky condition, the Director may, in his discretion, repair the leaky or defective packages at the expense of the vessel, and may refill any package from which the original contents have leaked.
+Acids, etc., landed in leaky condition

-- (2) If packages are repaired or refilled, the consignee or owner shall have no claim in respect of the manipulation of such packages. - 96.
-The Director may refuse to allow the following goods to be stored in a port or may impose special conditions thereon-
+- 95. (1) When acid, grease, oil, tar, pitch, paint or other similar substances are landed in a leaky condition, the Director may, in that person's discretion, repair the leaky or defective packages at the expense of the vessel, and may refill any package from which the original contents have leaked. - (2) If packages are repaired or refilled, the consignee or owner shall have no claim in respect of the manipulation of such packages.